bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-20 11:53 Thursday

-if Emeka goest to senior management, and asks for additional iteration can we, in 4 and 5th iteration
+if Emeka gets to senior management to agree to 5th iteration, and asks for additional iteration can we, in 4 and 5th iteration

+## 2014-03-20 11:56 Thursday

+-